 Measured by the growth in value and volume of digital revenues, license deals and sales contracts signed.
-During the year revenue rose to £3,508,891 (2018: £2,702,374) a 29.8% year on year increase which included additional income of £nil (2018: £276,160) generated by the Group's continued relationship with its key distribution partners.
+During the year revenue rose to £4,005,385 (2019: £3,508,891) a 14.1% year on year increase.
 Progress assessment includes regular updates on key partners, distribution outlets and market segments.